 In 2017, the NBA took away votes from local broadcasters to combat potential conflicts of interest.
 In addition to the 100 ballots from the media, a 101st ballot was added in 2010 in the form of an online fan vote.
 (In 2019, the NBA brought fan voting to Twitter and expanded it to all of the individual awards.)

 Regardless of whether voting has been controlled by players or media, winning has been an essential criterion.
 Only twice has MVP gone to a player on a losing team: Bob Pettit for the St. Louis Hawks (33-39) in the award’s inaugural year, and Kareem with the 1975 Lakers (40-42).
 Moses (1979, 1982) and Westbrook (2017) are the lone dudes (in non-lockout years) since 1976 to win the award on a team that failed to reach 50 wins.
 (This was the source of Daryl Morey’s ire about Westbrook topping James Harden.)

 An unwelcome change in presenting MVP (that has nothing to do with voting) came in 2017 with the introduction of the NBA Awards Show, which postpones the awarding of the trophy until after the Finals.
 A player receiving the award before a home playoff game was far hyper than a mildly entertaining TNT show and allowed the winner to appropriately celebrate in front of fans and teammates.

-There doesn’t seem to be changes on the horizon — unless the upcoming CBA addresses the max contract financial incentives—and that’s probably fine.
+Unfortunately, there doesn’t seem to be any changes on the horizon — unless the upcoming CBA addresses the max contract financial incentives—and that’s probably fine.
 Generally speaking, there hasn’t been a ton of controversy over NBA MVP winners, and no utterly egregious decisions.
 Well, besides Karl Malone winning in both 1997 AND 1999.